 Local Priority Each submitting agency will rec eive 15 points to apply to their projects.
 Allows agencies to demonstrate their priorities.
 Giving all agencies that submit projects the same number of points supports fair geographic distribution of projects.
 No project can receive more than 10 local priority points.
 Environmental Justice and Equity Projects will receive points if located in communities of concern identified in DCHC MPO's 2020 Environmental Justice Report.
 Sixty percent of a project needs to be located in a community of concern or overlapping communities of concern to receive these points.
 Transit Projects will receive a relative score based on demographic data from on-board surveys.
 Transit agencies will provide this data.
-0 or 1 Overlap CoC = 3; 2 Overlapping CoC=6 3 Overlapping CoC = 9; 4 Overlapping CoC = 12; 5 Overlapping CoC = 15 ; Aligns with Zero Disparity goal of 2050 MTP 15 Safety number of bike/ped crashes in p core from 0-15 points based on the relative previous 5 years within a 1/4 mile buffer of dor if the project is on a new location.
-Aligns with Zero Fatalities and Serious Injury Goal of 2050 MTP Emission/VMT Reduction using the methods we use for C emissions reduction benefit for each project MAQ calculations.
+The methodology that the MPO uses for its EJ report will be applied to the transit route(s) served by the project to determine how many overlapping communities of concern are served by the project.
+0 or 1 Overlap CoC = 3; 2 Overlapping CoC=6 3 Overlapping CoC = 9; 4 Overlapping CoC = 12; 5 Overlapping CoC = 15 Aligns with Zero Disparity objective of 2050 MTP 15 Safety number of bike/ped crashes in p score from 0-15 points based on the relative previous 5 years within a 1/4 mile buffer of dor if the project is on a new location. g vehicle miles traveled (VMT).
+Relative Score Aligns with Zero Fatalities and Serious Injury objective of the 2050 MTP.
+Emission/VMT Reduction using the methods we use for C emissions reduction benefit for each project MAQ calculations.
 Projects will receive a on these emissions calculations.
-The prioritized for CMAQ funding. ct Relative Score Aligns with Zero Emissions Goal of 2050 MTP 15 Total 120
+The prioritized for CMAQ funding. t Relative Score Aligns with Zero Emissions objective of 2050 MTP 15 Total 120